 Investors should consider the investment objectives, risks, charges and expenses of the funds carefully before investing.
 This and other information are contained in the fund’s prospectus, which may be obtained by contacting your PIMCO representative.
 Please read the prospectus carefully before you invest.

 Net Asset Value (NAV) represents an ETF’s per-share value.
 The per-share value of an ETF is calculated by dividing the total value of all the securities in its portfolio, less any liabilities, by the number of ETF shares outstanding.
-ETF shares are valued as of the close of regular trading (normally 4:00 P.M.
+ETF shares are valued as of the close of regular trading on the New York Stock Exchange (normally 4:00 P.M.
 Eastern Time) (The “NYSE Close”) on each business day.